Menü Anton v. Bredow de en

 ‘Civil Dusk’ is a film about a post-migrant notion of belonging.
 In a semi-autobiographical narrative, Europe-born artist David Uzochukwu re-assesses his own gaze upon his Nigerian father.

+It is shown in museums and on festivals as a four channel film installation split into three acts: A concerned voice message and a sandstorm sweep through a German neighborhood.
 The window of an European family apartment bursts.
 After cutting himself on the shards, Chijioke, an Igbo father, begins to dream of a house rising in Nigeria.
 A shared everyday with his wife and children has long dissolved.
 Amidst domestic silence, he disintegrates.
 Igbo women commemorate the tradition of Igbo men, no matter where they live, building a house in the family village.
 They outline a collective architecture of belonging and growth.

 Direction